Keidi Bare: Atlético Madrid

 On 26 December 2013, Bare successfully become an Atlético Madrid player after passing the trial at mini-tournament at Tbilisi, Georgia where was also named the best midfielder.

 He was brought for the first time to senior squad by manager Diego Simeone in January 2014 for the Copa del Rey match against Las Palmas, where he also debuted by playing in the last minutes in place of Ángel Correa.
 While at Atlético Madrid B, Bare helped the team's promotion to Segunda División B after beating in a two-legged match Gimnástica de Torrelavega 3–0 on aggregate, with Bare scoring in the second leg.

 Bare was assigned to first squad after they were banned from signing new players.
 He made his first appearance for the 2017–18 season on 25 October by playing as a starter in the 1–1 draw at Elche in the 2017–18 Copa del Rey round of 32.

 Málaga

 On 31 August 2018, Bare was transferred to Málaga CF and joined their reserve team in the third division.
 While at Málaga B, Bare was an undisputed starter, playing every match full 90 minutes.
 However, shortly after, he was promoted to the senior squad, making his debut in the Segunda División on 11 November in the 2–2 away draw against Sporting de Gijón.

 Bare established himself as a regular starter for the main squad from January 2019, and featured in both matches of the promotion play-offs as his side was knocked out by Deportivo de La Coruña.
 On 13 July 2020, he scored his first professional goal in a 2–1 loss at Sporting Gijón.

 Espanyol

 On 22 September 2020, Bare signed a four-year deal with RCD Espanyol, recently relegated to the second division.

+Zaragoza

+On 26 July 2024, free agent Bare joined fellow second division side Real Zaragoza on a three-year contract.